Freudzhu/Emcat/README.md

 Emcat
 =====

-Emcat looks like a easy tomcat
+Emcat looks like a simple tomcat.But I will let it become a better more.